-The Ph.D. in English literature at Johns Hopkins will consist of two years of course work and three years devoted to the research and writing of a dissertation.
+The PhD in English literature at Johns Hopkins consists of two years of course work and three years devoted to the research and writing of a dissertation.
 Students who remain in good standing will be guaranteed the same level of financial support for the full five years.

-The cities of Baltimore and Washington jointly contain a large collection of manuscripts and printed books.
-Major libraries and museums in Baltimore possess over a thousand early manuscripts and three million books.
-The twelve million books and numerous manuscripts in the Library of Congress are supplemented in Washington by many specialized collections, notably those of the Folger Shakespeare Library, with which the University is affiliated.
-Opportunities for research in those libraries are open to students in the department.
+The cities of Baltimore and Washington, D.C., jointly contain a large collection of manuscripts and printed books.
+Major libraries and museums in Baltimore possess more than a thousand early manuscripts and 3 million books.
+The 12 million books and numerous manuscripts in the Library of Congress are supplemented in Washington by many specialized collections, notably those of the Folger Shakespeare Library, with which the university is affiliated.
+Opportunities for research in those libraries are open to students in the English department.

 The Tudor and Stuart Club, along with a number of other outstanding lecture series within the university, enables students to learn about advances in research, criticism, and theory, and to confer with leading scholars.